cgarymena/cgarymena/README.md

-Causal inference + deep neural nets.
+I like causal inference and deep neural nets.